RDLLab/posggym/docs/environments/continuous/drone_team_capture.md

 A co-operative 2D continuous world problem involving multiple pursuer drone agents working together to catch a target agent in the environment.

-This is an adaption of the original code base to allow for partially observable environments.
+This is an adaption of the original code base to add partially observability.
+Specifically, it is possible to limit the observation range of the pursuers (see `observation_limit` argument) and also how many other pursuers each pursuer can observe at a time, i.e.how many in range pursuers each pursuer can communicate with (see `n_communicating_pursuers` argument).
+Furthermore we extent the observation space of each agent compared to the original code by making it so each pursuer also observes their own (x, y) position.

+By default, all pursuers can observe their own angle/yaw and angular velocity, as well as the relative position of the target and all other pursuers.

 Possible Agents
 ---------------